By using this website, you agree to our privacy policy

 I love old weathered gravestones.

 The weathering process is part of their charm and beauty.
 However there are times when a stone might need cleaning.
-Here I share some tips on cleaning a gravestone
+Here I share some tips on cleaning a gravestone.

-1.Ask yourself if it really needs cleaning
+1.Ask yourself if the gravestone really needs cleaning

 Never attempt to clean a gravestone which is flaking, chipped or has loose stone on it.

-2.Always use the gentlest method possible first
+2. Always use the gentlest method possible first

 This means good old fashioned water and a soft brush or even kitchen roll.
+You wanted to avoid anything that might scratch the stone or even damage the lettering.

 3.Never use a wire or abrasive bristle brush

-Always start with the softest brush possible, and if this does not work, try a slightly harder brush.
-Take many different sized brushes so that you can get into small spaces.
+If this does not work, try a slightly harder brush.
+Take many different-sized brushes so that you can get into small spaces.
 Make sure that any metal or hard surfaces on a brush are covered.

 4.Use lots of water and a soft plastic scraper, rinsing all the time, and using clean water each time